Fixing Nodemailer Problems: Email Not Delivered

 Command Description

-require('dotenv').config() Loads environment variables from a .env file into process.env.
+require('dotenv').config() Loads environment variables into process.env from a.env file.

-dkim: { ... } Specifies the DKIM authentication options for signing the email.
+dkim: { ... } Outlines the possibilities for DKIM authentication when signing an email.

 Node.js and Nodemailer Configuration